A Guide to Crate Training a Puppy

 Over time, Jake was gradually exposed to less and less company in his crate room.

 His family was eventually able to leave the house.
-E.g. A 30 minute
+His family was able to go from having only 30 minute outings, to having 1 hour outings, to have multiple hour outings.

 In addition, you can check out our eBook: How to Crate Train a dog in 2 Days